CS-SI/Orekit/src/site/markdown/contributing.md

 6. After that, you can run again the pipeline on your working branch.

-If your working branch is from an older version of Orekit, step 5 described above will not work because of the continuous integration scripts did not manage forks properly.
-In this case, you will need to initiate the project in SonarQube from your workstation, by executing the following commands:
+If your working branch is from an Orekit version prior to 11.0, step 5 described above will not work because of the continuous integration scripts did not manage forks properly.
+In this case, you will need to initiate the project in SonarQube from your workstation, by executing the following
+commands:

 ```bash
 $ cd orekit-repository